zephyrproject-rtos/zscilib/README.md

 a set of photodiodes and converting that data into a useful photometric value like lux.

-ZSL attempts to bridge the divide between the raw data, and actionable, scientifically-relevant data points.
-It aims to provide helpers for common mathematical operations (linear algebra, statistical analysis, etc.), as well as domain-specific algorithms in fields commonly used in embedded devices.
+This library attempts to bridge the divide between raw data, and actionable, scientifically-relevant data points, in a resource-constrained environment.
+It aims to provide helpers for common mathematical operations (linear algebra, statistical analysis, etc.), as well as domain-specific algorithms in fields commonly associated with embedded devices.

 ## Current Features